CURENT2/dime1/README.md

-### DiME is a Distributed Matlab Environment that helps with the communication between a simulator and multiple modules.
+### DiME is a Distributed Matlab Environment that allows multiple Matlab instances to communicate with each other.
 DiME uses some codes from the Python-Matlab-Bridge project from [https://github.com/arokem/python-matlab-bridge/](https://github.com/arokem/python-matlab-bridge/)

 ## Installation